 Contactless payment is preferred, especially at Delta Level 2.

 Boarding and alighting

-You can board through the front door but should alight through the rear door unless you need to use the front door for accessibility reasons.
+You can board through the front door.
+Please use the rear door for disembarking unless you need to use the front door for accessibility reasons.

 The team at Metro